Dorset, Minnesota: Mayor of Dorset

 The position of mayor of Dorset is a symbolic one, the town being run by a group of five local business owners.
 The town holds a yearly election at the "Taste of Dorset" festival, residents paying one dollar to add a name of their choice to a hat, with a random slip being drawn to select a mayor.

 In August 2012, then three-year-old Robert "Bobby" Tufts became mayor for a one-year term, when his name was drawn.
 On August 4, 2013, Tufts was elected for a second term.
 Tufts lost a re-election campaign in 2014 to 16-year-old Eric Mueller.
 Tufts's three-year-old brother, James, was also elected in August 2015.
 Four-year-old Gwendolyn Davis of Utah won the mayorship in 2016.

 The mayor of Dorset for 2021 to 2022 was Jade Kruger of Moorhead.

 The mayor in 2022 to 2023 was ten-year-old Evan Johnson of Minnetonka, Minnesota.

+The mayor for the 2023 to 2024 term was golden retriever "Bear" Mohlin of Bemidji.

-The office of the Mayor of Dorset is currently held by "Bear" Mohlin of Bemidji for the 2023 to 2024 term.
+Another golden retriever, Waylon Lindlow, currently holds the office of the Mayor of Dorset for the 2026 to 2027 term.